rohit12crj/Study-Notes/Kubernetes/notes.md

 ✅ K8s Architecture

 #### Control Plane / Master
-- API server
+- API server --> The API Server is the entry point to the Kubernetes cluster and exposes REST APIs.
+All components (kubectl, controllers, scheduler) communicate through it.
+It validates and processes requests, then updates the cluster state in etcd.
-- etcd
+- etcd --> etcd is a distributed key-value store that holds the entire cluster state (config, secrets, metadata).
+It is the single source of truth in Kubernetes.
+If etcd is lost, the cluster state is lost.
-- Scheduler
+- Scheduler --> The Scheduler assigns Pods to nodes based on resource availability and constraints.
+It considers factors like CPU/memory, affinity rules, taints/tolerations.
+It only decides placement—not execution
-- Controller Manager
+- Controller Manager --> Controller Manager runs controllers that maintain the desired state (e.g., ReplicaSet, Node controller).
+It continuously compares desired vs actual state and takes corrective actions.
+Example: creates new pods if replicas are missing.
-- CCM ( Not presnet in local installations ) = Cloud Controller Manager -->
+- CCM ( Not presnet in local installations ) = Cloud Controller Manager --> CCM integrates Kubernetes with cloud providers (AWS, Azure, GCP) .
+It manages cloud resources like load balancers, volumes, and node lifecycle.
+Not present in local clusters like Minikube.

 #### Data Plane / Worker
-- Container Runtime
+- Container Runtime --> The container runtime (e.g., containerd, CRI-O) is responsible for running containers.
+It pulls images, starts/stops containers, and manages container lifecycle.
+It works via the CRI (Container Runtime Interface).
-- Kubelet
+- Kubelet --> Kubelet is an agent running on each node that communicates with the API Server.
+It ensures containers described in Pod specs are running.
+It also performs health checks and reports node status.
-- Kube Proxy
+- Kube Proxy --> Kube Proxy manages networking rules for Services

 #### Other Notable Parts
 - kubectl --> CLI
 - Pod -->
 - Deployment --> Flow = Deployment ( Yaml ) --> Replica Set ( Controller ) --> Pod ( More detailed flow is Deployment --> API Server --> Scheduler --> Kubelet --> Pods )
 - Service  --> Service ( also called as svc ) internally uses Kube Proxy .
 Can be of Nodeport , Cluster IP ( Default , Access to Pods avilable only within Cluster ) , Load Balancer ( Access to Pods avilable from internet ) .
 Service Discovery uses Labels & Selectors
-- Service Mesh
+- Service Mesh ---> A Service Mesh manages service-to-service communication using sidecars.
+It provides traffic control, observability, and security.
+Example: Istio.
-- Headless Service
+- Headless Service --> A Headless Service does not assign a cluster IP.
+It directly exposes Pod IPs via DNS.
+Useful for StatefulSets and direct pod communication.
-- Istio
+- Istio --> Istio is a popular service mesh that provides traffic management, security, and observability.
+It uses Envoy sidecars to intercept traffic.
+Helps with retries, circuit breaking, and mTLS.
 - Ingress
-- Ingress Controller
+- Ingress Controller --> Ingress Controller implements Ingress rules (e.g., NGINX, Traefik).
+It watches Ingress resources and configures routing.
+Without it, Ingress does nothing.
-- Gateway API
+- Gateway API --> Gateway API is the next-gen replacement for Ingress.
-- Replica Set
+- Replica Set --> ReplicaSet ensures a specified number of pod replicas are always running.
+It replaces failed pods automatically.
+Usually managed indirectly via Deployment.
-- Config Map
+- Config Map --> ConfigMap stores non-sensitive configuration data (like env variables).
+It decouples config from application code.
+Can be mounted as files or env variables.
-- Secrets
+- Secrets -->  Secrets store sensitive data like passwords, tokens, and keys.
+They are base64-encoded and can be mounted into Pods.
+More secure than ConfigMaps.
-- Daemon Set
+- Daemon Set --> DaemonSet ensures a pod runs on every node (or selected nodes).
+Used for logging, monitoring, and networking agents.
+Example: Fluentd, Node Exporter.
 - RBAC --> Flow ( Pod --> Service Account --> Role --> Role Binding )
-- Service Account -->
+- Service Account --> Service Account provides identity to Pods.
+It is used for authentication with the API Server.
+Each Pod can be assigned a ServiceAccount.
 - Role --> used to give permission to a pod within a single namespace
-- Users
+- Users --> Users represent human or external identities.
+Kubernetes does not manage users directly—it relies on external auth providers.
+RBAC rules apply to them.
 - Cluster role --> used to give permission to a pod across all namepaces in a cluster
-- cluster role binding -->
+- cluster role binding --> Binds a ClusterRole to users or service accounts
-- Custom Resource
+- Custom Resource --> CRDs allow you to extend Kubernetes with custom objects.
+Example: defining your own resource like “Database”.
+It makes Kubernetes extensible.
-- Custom Resource Controller
+- Custom Resource Controller --> This controller watches custom resources and ensures desired state.
+It works like built-in controllers but for CRDs
-- Admission Controller -->
+- Admission Controller --> Admission Controllers intercept API requests before persistence.
+They validate or mutate requests.
+Example: enforcing security policies.
-- HPA
+- HPA --> Horizontal Pod Autoscaler --> HPA automatically scales pods based on metrics like CPU/memory.
+It adjusts replicas dynamically.
+Helps handle variable workloads.
-- KEDA
+- KEDA --> KEDA enables event-driven autoscaling.
+It scales pods based on external metrics like queues (Kafka, RabbitMQ).
+Works alongside HPA.
-- Kyverno
+- Kyverno --> Kyverno is a policy engine for Kubernetes.
+It validates, mutates, and generates resources.
+Used for security and compliance enforcement.
 - Kustomize
-- Persistent Volume ( pv ) -->
+- Persistent Volume ( pv ) --> PV is a cluster-wide storage resource.
+It represents actual storage like EBS, NFS
-- Persistent Volume Claim ( pvc ) -->
+- Persistent Volume Claim ( pvc ) --> PVC is a request for storage by a Pod
-- Statefulset --> Flow ( Statefulset --> pvc --> sc ( storage class eg EBS  ) --> provisioner --> pv
+- Statefulset --> Flow ( Statefulset --> pvc --> sc ( storage class eg EBS  ) --> provisioner --> pv .
+Used for DBs.
-- CSI Driver -->
+- CSI Driver --> CSI (Container Storage Interface) allows Kubernetes to interact with storage systems.
+It enables dynamic provisioning.
+Example: AWS EBS CSI.
-- Network Policy --> block frontend pods from reaching db pods directly . enforced using calico or kyverno
+- Network Policy --> control traffic between Pods. block frontend pods from reaching db pods directly . enforced using calico or kyverno
-- Calico
+- Calico --> Networking and security solution for Kubernetes.
+It enforces network policies.
+It uses BGP and iptables.
 - Border0 --> 3rd party tool user for RBAC
-- namespace
+- Namespace --> logically isolates resources in a cluster
-- Resource Quota
+- Resource Quota --> limits total resource usage in a namespace.
-- Resource Limit
+- Resource Limit --> limits total resource usage in a pod
 - Liveness Probe --> Health Check
-- Node Selector --> Node Selector is a simple way to constrain pods to nodes with specific labels.
-It allows you to specify a set of key-value pairs that must match the node's labels for a pod to be scheduled on that node.
-Usage: Include a nodeSelector field in the pod's YAML definition to specify the required labels.
+- Node Selector --> Node Selector is a simple way to schedule pods on specific nodes using labels.
+It matches exact key-value pairs.
+Basic scheduling constraint.
-- Node Affinity --> Node Affinity is a more expressive way to specify rules about the placement of pods relative to nodes' labels.
-It allows you to specify rules that apply only if certain conditions are met.
-Usage: Define nodeAffinity rules in the pod's YAML definition, specifying required and preferred node selectors.
+- Node Affinity --> Node Affinity is an advanced version of nodeSelector.
+It supports required and preferred rules.
+Provides more flexibility in scheduling.
-- Taints --> Taints are applied to nodes to repel certain pods.
-They allow nodes to refuse pods unless the pods have a matching toleration.
-Usage: Use kubectl taint command to apply taints to nodes.
-Include tolerations field in the pod's YAML definition to tolerate specific taints.
+- Taints --> Taints are applied to nodes to repel pods.
+Only pods with matching tolerations can be scheduled.
+Used to control placement
-- Tolerations --> Tolerations are applied to pods and allow them to schedule onto nodes with matching taints.
-They override the effect of taints.
+- Tolerations --> Tolerations allow pods to be scheduled on tainted nodes.
-- Node Cordone --> Implemented using Taint
+- Node Cordone --> Node cordon marks a node as unschedulable.
+No new pods are placed on it.
+Used during maintenance.
+Implemented using Taint
-- Node Drain
+- Node Drain --> Node drain safely evicts pods from a node.
+It prepares the node for maintenance.
+Respects Pod Disruption Budgets.
-- Pod Eviction
+- Pod Eviction --> Pod eviction is the process of removing pods gracefully.
+It ensures proper shutdown.
+Triggered during drain or resource pressure.
-- Pod Distruption Budget
+- Pod Distruption Budget ( PDB ) --> PDB ensures minimum availability during voluntary disruptions.
+It limits how many pods can be down.
+Important for high availability.
-- Voluntry & Involuntry Disruption
+- Voluntry & Involuntry Disruption --> Voluntary disruptions are planned (e.g., node drain).
+Involuntary are unexpected (node crash).
+PDB mainly protects against voluntary ones.
-- external secret operator
+- External secret operator --> It syncs secrets from external systems (AWS Secrets Manager, Vault) into Kubernetes.
+Avoids storing secrets directly in cluster.
+Improves security.

 ---
 ✅ K8s Common Errors